eastham/adsb_actions/README.md

 <h2>adsb-actions: A package for taking actions based on ADS-B data.</h2>

-This module allows you apply conditions and actions to data coming from [readsb](https://github.com/wiedehopf/readsb) or other ADS-B data provider.
+This module allows you apply conditions and actions to data coming from [readsb](https://github.com/wiedehopf/readsb), or another ADS-B data provider.
 The conditions and actions are specified in a simple human-readable YAML format.

 These actions can then: